Your Shopping Cart

-How Should a Suit Fit | The Must Know Guide for the Perfect Fit
+How Should a Suit Jacket Fit | The Must Know Guide for the Perfect Fit

 Although they’re a classic, suits still have some design changes depending on what the current trend is.
 For a lot of guys, that can make it harder to find a suit that fits and feels good.
 You don’t want to look sloppy with a baggy suit, but you also don’t want to look like you’re squeezing into your suit either.
 Trust us, there is a perfect fit for every guy out there, but you have to know what to look for.

-1. Overall Length
+1. Overall Suit Jacket Length

-First, you can stand with your hands flat at your sides.
-The bottom of the jacket should be around knuckle level.
-The other method is making sure the bottom of the jackets falls to just about mid crotch.
 Guys with a little less height may want to end their jacket right at mid crotch to even out their proportions.
 As a classic rule of thumb, suits should give you a little coverage behind too.
 Check and make sure your rear is at least partially (or mostly) covered by the back of the suit jacket.

-2. Shoulders and Shoulder Seams
+2. Jacket Shoulder and Shoulder Seams

 One of the most important things to look at with the shoulders of a suit is where the seam is.
 The seam that connects the shoulders to the arms of the jacket is a reliable indicator for fit.
 Basically, the seam should be at the edge of your shoulder, right where it slopes down to your arm.
+Here's a separate guide on how to measure your shoulder width.

 The shoulders on a suit should be flat and smooth.
 You don’t want any rumpled fabric or creases.
 While there are a lot of things tailors can fix to make your suit fit better, shoulders are tricky.
 Because it’s not an easy or cheap process to fix shoulders, it’s better to make sure they fit, and tailor other parts instead.